bilalnurhusien/DijkstrasAlgorithm/readme.txt

 	1. The Graph class is used to create and store a 2 dimensional graph using an adjacency matrix.
 The Graph class has two constructors.
 One constructor can be used to generate a undirectional graph, using a density and size parameter.
-	The other Graphconstructor is used to initialize the graph directly using a 2 dimensional vector.
+	The other Graph constructor is used to initialize the graph directly using a 2 dimensional vector.

 	2. The ShortestPathAlgo class uses Dijkstra's algorithm to determine the shortest